 Mammillaria backebergiana f. albiflora

-Mammillaria backebergiana f. albiflora is an attractive, slender, columnar cactus with yellowy or brownish-yellow spines and great purplish-red flowers circling near the top of the plant during growing season.
-The stem is globose, becoming cylindrical, clear green, waxy, up to 12 inches (30 cm) tall and up to 2.4 inches (6 cm) in diameter.
-The flowers are white, up to 0.8 inch (2 cm) long and up to 0.5 inch (1.3 cm) in diameter.
+Mammillaria backebergiana f. albiflora is an attractive columnar cactus with green stems with yellowy or brownish-yellow spines and great purplish-red flowers circling near the top during the growing season.
+At first, the stems are globose, becoming cylindrical, up to 12 inches (30 cm) tall and 2.4 inches (6 cm) in diameter.
+Flowers are white, up to 0.8 inches (2 cm) long and 0.5 inches (1.3 cm) in diameter.